 Room changes will be permitted throughout each semester.
-Room changes must be approved by the hall director or director of residence life.
-In the event that the issues at hand cannot be resolved, room changes will be based on availability of space.
+Room changes must be approved by the Director of Residence Life.
+In the event the issues at hand cannot be resolved, room changes will be based on availability of space.

 The university reserves the right to make assignments of space, to authorize or deny room and roommate changes, and to require you to move from one room or residence hall to another in an attempt to achieve a more effective or efficient residence hall program.
 If you are the sole occupant of a two-person room, you may be asked to consolidate or move in with another person who is also without a roommate.

 In some situations, space may become available that would allow for private rooms.
 However, private rooms can never be guaranteed due to the inability to foresee space needs.
 However, if private space does become available, it is granted on a seniority basis as space permits, and on the agreement you will pay an extra $400 per term.

 When a reservation has been made and a contract signed for an upcoming year, cancellations can be made before the deadline with no penalty.
 However, cancellation after May 1 for the fall semester, or December 1 for the spring semester, will result in the forfeiture of your housing deposit.

 You may be released from your contract at the end of each semester.
 You may be released mid-semester if you get married, officially withdraw from the university, or if you are dismissed from the residence halls.
 If during the contract period you vacate the room, you are liable for the full payment of the contract for the remainder of the semester.